Rwanda report blames France for 'enabling' the 1994 genocide

 The 600-page report says that France “did nothing to stop” the massacres, in April and May 1994, and in the years after the genocide tried to cover up its role and even offered protection to some perpetrators.

-It is to be made public later on Monday after its formal presentation to Rwanda's Cabinet.
+It was made on Monday after its formal presentation to Rwanda's Cabinet.

 It concludes that in years leading up to the genocide, former French President Francois Mitterrand and his administration had knowledge of preparations for the massacres — yet kept supporting the government of then-Rwandan President Juvénal Habyarimana despite the “warning signs.”